Chapter 9: Back in action

 As Yoruichi had predicted, they came across plenty of traps as they zeroed in on their goal.
 The cloaked Kido webs had been expected, but the Kido minefields?
 Now those could have been dangerous had Yoruichi not detected them in time.
 The webs were annoying simply because there were so goddamn many of them, but at least Grimmjow could spot those and alter his route in time.
 With the mines on the other hand, he had no way to tell where they were.
 He just wasn't good enough at detecting and differentiating the many Reiatsu sources.
 Even using Pesquisa proved fruitless.
 Nelliel was having slightly more luck than him in that department (to his unending frustration) but Yoruichi was the only one who could make reliable predictions of their locations.
 She saved his ass more than once by warning him in the nick of time that he was mere inches removed from setting off one of the infernal things.

 The worst part was that they couldn't risk blowing them up prematurely either, since that would most likely alert Takahashi and let him know where they were.
 Grimmjow was a little surprised that the enemy would use such a method to defend his territory.
 While they were fighting, he certainly hadn't gotten the impression that he was a rational person who planned ahead.
 Yet from what he'd found out about him in the last few days, the guy was apparently some sort of freaking wizard that used mostly Soul Reaper magic to fight.
-He guessed appearances could be deceiving.
+Appearances could be deceiving, he supposed.

 He was snapped out of his reveries when Yoruichi gave them the signal to stop moving.
 "It should be around here," she said, a hint of uncertainty in her voice.
 Grimmjow could guess what had her feeling uneasy: getting here had been far too easy.
 They were smack dab in the middle of the area they were supposed to scout, and yet Takahashi was nowhere to be found.
 There was simply no way he would leave this place so defenseless if it was indeed as important as Yoruichi and the shopkeeper seemed to believe.
 It was true that all these traps would keep out most unwanted visitors, but they were clearly lacking in the case of an intruder who specialized in stealth.
 What's more, he should have already known that Yoruichi might have been coming.
 All this added up to 'danger' in Grimmjow's mind.